 Global IT Director / Leader | Financial Markets Analyst / Digital Business Entrepreneur |

-These are great examples, why, because I personally know people who made these exact career changes.
-Interestingly, most of those who made the midlife career changes listed above chose a new career where either their skills or experiences were directly or loosely transferable.
+These are great examples, and I personally know people who made these exact career changes.
+Interestingly, most of those who made the midlife career changes listed above chose a new career where their skills or experiences were directly or loosely transferable.

 A software developer I know from my previous career is making a success of his small software development company.
 Another ex-colleague moved into the business of website optimization (SEO) utilizing his technical IT skills.